Juvenile and Adult Diversion Services

 The Diversion Services Program deals with first-time offenders who are able to demonstrate a potential and desire to start making positive choices and changes in their lives.
 During the intake process, Diversion Officers screen potential candidates.
 The Screening process may include Drug and Alcohol testing (UA’s), victim empathy, family life as well as a desire to make healthy, positive choices.
 Parental support and cooperation are required and considered critical to the youth participating in Juvenile Diversion and their program success.

-As part of the Diversion Program juveniles and adults are required to give a written statement accepting responsibility for their behavior.
+As part of the Diversion Program, juveniles and adults are required to give a written statement accepting responsibility for their behavior.
 Participants sign an agreement to meet a variety of conditions over the course of one year.
 These requirements may include, but are not limited to, paying restitution to their victims, counseling/therapy, and volunteer work throughout the community.
-Youth programs include services such as Excel, Conflict Resolution, Courage to Be Yourself, Healthy Choices and Girls Empowerment groups.
-Programs offered cover topics including drug and alcohol abuse, social skills, victim empathy, dealing with conflict, job skills and internet safety.
+Youth programs include services such as Excel, Conflict Resolution, and Courage to Be Yourself.
+Programs offered cover topics including drug and alcohol abuse, social skills, victim empathy, dealing with conflict, job skills, and internet safety.